-- The calculation uses the startup base for each institution for the year in question.
-For example, as the legislature prepared the 2016-17 budget, it calculated the beginning base for each institution before adding additional budget issues for 2016-17. - 37.
-Are there any other funding sources included in the base such as E&G tuition and fees, Preeminence Program funding, for example? - The legislature determines the base for PBF purposes.
-They made two adjustments to the base; 1) they deducted preeminence and emerging preeminence funding for UF, FSU, USF and UCF, and 2) they deducted the Florida Virtual Campus (FLVC) from the University of West Florida. - 38.
-Is the state base for Florida Polytechnic University (General Revenue and Phosphate Trust Fund) included in the base funding calculations? - No, funding for Florida Polytechnic University is not included. - 39.
-Please describe how the base calculated for the institutions is used when distributing the state investment funding. - The base, as determined by the legislature (with the adjustments for preeminence and emerging preeminence funding and funding for the Florida Virtual Campus) is used to calculate the institution's investment and to calculate the state's investment.
-The first distribution of the state investment is the percentage of the institution's share of the sum of recurring base dollars multiplied by the amount of state investment. - 40.
-Please explain how the Top Three institutions receive extra funds during the distribution of the state investment. - The Top Three institutions receive the bonus funding based on points earned compared to the total of points for those three institutions.
+The calculation uses the startup base for each institution for the year in question.
+For example, as the legislature prepared the 2020-21 budget, it calculated the beginning base for each institution before adding additional budget issues for 2020-21.

+35. Are there any other funding sources included in the base such as E&G tuition and fees, Preeminence Program funding, for example?

+The legislature determines the base for PBF purposes.
+They made two adjustments to the base; 1) they deducted preeminence and emerging preeminence funding for UF, FSU, USF and UCF, and 2) they deducted the Florida Virtual Campus (FLVC) from the University of West Florida (prior to the 2020 veto).

+36. Please describe how the base calculated for the institutions is used when distributing the state investment funding.

+The base, as determined by the legislature (with the adjustments) is used to calculate the institution's investment and to calculate the state's investment.
+The first distribution of the state investment is the percentage of the institution's share of the sum of recurring base dollars multiplied by the amount of state investment.

-For example; the school that finished first received 84 points, 2nd was 80 points and 3rd was 78 points.
-The total is 242.
-Thus the school that finished first will receive 34.7% (84/242) of the 'bonus' money, the school in second 33.1% (80/242) and the school in 3rd will receive 32.2% (78/242).
+37. Please explain how the Top Three institutions receive extra funds during the distribution of the state investment.

+The three highest scoring universities are eligible for distribution of any new funds remaining based on final point total. (see #30)